 The NPI has the following objectives:

-- To provide the community information, based on their 'right to know', about emissions to, air land and water and transfers in waste from industrial facilities across the State.
+- To provide the community information, based on their 'right to know', about emissions to air, land and water and transfers of pollutants from industrial facilities across the State.

 Where does NPI data come from?

 Industrial facilities that exceed reporting thresholds for one or more substances are required to calculate and report the annual emissions that result from their operations to the NPI.
-The reported emission amounts are checked by the by the Tasmanian NPI officer and then submitted to the Australian Government Department of Agriculture, Water and the Environment.
+The reported emission amounts are checked by the Tasmanian NPI officer and then submitted to the Australian Government Department of Climate Change, Energy, the Environment and Water.
 This data is then published annually on the NPI website.

 The NPI also collects data on transfers of waste.
 Transfer of waste is defined as the transport or movement of NPI substances on-site or off-site to a mandatory reporting transfer destination or a voluntary reporting transfer destination.